 Brace yourself, as this bit of news has gone vastly unmentioned on social media today, but Margaret Thatcher is dead.
-Britain's first female prime minister passed away this morning after a stroke and leaves a relatively mixed legacy, in that she still has her supporters who stress that everything she did was completely necessary, she has an overwhelming number of people who despise everything she stood for, and she has the people who hate on her because it's kind of punk or something?
+Britain's first female Prime Minister passed away this morning after a stroke and leaves a relatively mixed legacy, in that she still has her supporters (stoically stressing that everything she did was completely necessary), she has an overwhelming number of people who fucking despise everything she stood for and she has the people who hate on her because it's what you're supposed to do and it's kind of punk, or something?

 I wanted to see whether a mention of the Iron Lady still manages to provoke as visceral a response in death as it did when she was alive, so I had a walk around London and asked some people a question: Are you glad that Margaret Thatcher is dead?

 Ben, 21, broker: I wouldn’t say I'm glad that she's dead, no. I disagree with her politics, and I suppose you could say I'm hoping her politics die with her, but I'd never say that I’m happy for someone to die.

 She defined modern conservatism, to an extent.
 She was a polarising figure – I certainly didn't like her fiscal policy or her foreign policy – and I don’t think she was a friend to the lower classes.

 What's your initial reaction when you hear the name Margaret Thatcher?

 Well, she was the first female Prime Minister.
 You've got to give her credit for that.

 Laura, 33, project manager: Who cares?
 She was old, right?
 She’s already out of office.
 I’m from Germany, so I don’t really care that much.